 A $250 million project will add 83,000 square feet of meeting space, a parking garage and 700 more hotel rooms to the already bustling resort by 2020.

 Cherokee Things to Do

-There are many things to do in the Cherokee area, including museums, shopping and the Great Smoky Mountains National Park.
+There are many things to do in the Cherokee area, including an authentic Indian Village, Unto These Hills outdoor drama, shopping and the Great Smoky Mountains National Park.
 See our Cherokee Guide for more.

 Cherokee is just 50 miles from Asheville via I-40 West to Exit 27, then U.S. 19 to U.S. 441 in Cherokee (just over an hour's drive).
 Or you can take the more scenic Blue Ridge Parkway, but this could take three to four hours.
 A great day trip is to ride the Blue Ridge Parkway to Cherokee and return the faster way via I-40 back to Asheville.